-- Lectures: TuTh 4:00PM - 5:15PM, South College Room W245
+- Lectures: TuTh 1:00PM - 2:15PM, South College Room W245

-- Labs: Mo 4:00PM - 4:50PM, South College Room W245 (same room)
+- Labs: Fr 4:00PM - 4:50PM, South College Room W245

-- Course web page: http://web-programming.org
+- Course web page: https://web-programming.org

-- Recommended IDE: Visual Studio Code.
+- Recommended IDEs: Visual Studio Code, repl.it

-- Office hours: to be determined
+- Office hours:

-- Piazza: https://piazza.com/class/k54kjhj9hsk1s4
+- Piazza: https://piazza.com/umass/fall2021/compsci326/home

-- Course syllabus: http://web-programming.org/syllabus.html
+- Course syllabus: syllabus

 Given that this is a programming intensive course, it is important to highlight the development environment!
 Generally, most of what we cover in this course is available on all the typical operating systems.
 However, the team project allows you to explore additional environments that may have specific OS requirements.
 You are welcome to use those additional libraries/tools; however, you will not receive direct support for what you use.
 It is your responsibility for the installation, setup, and use of those additional components.
 You are welcome to use any editor, IDE, or tools to explore this material.

 Note: you may only use GitHub for storing your work on individual assignments if you are using a private repository.
-Use of public repositories to store assignment solutions on github is considered cheating and will result in a failure for this course.
+Use of public repositories to store assignment solutions on GitHub is considered cheating and will result in a failure for this course.